mshafat/noteshub/Tasks/Tasks.kanban.md

 ## Today
 - Process the parcel of Shalshiri, Bhatgaon
-- Send the grant of Patuakhali and Jagadal ~30
 - Reconcile receipt books and head wise breakup
 - Find Sundarban's Chanda Mafi letter
 - Index collected Proposed Budgets